JackieDo/Laravel-Dotenv-Editor/README.md

 Laravel Dotenv Editor is the .env file editor (or files with same structure and syntax) for Laravel 5.8+.
 Now you can easily edit .env files with the following features:

 - Read raw content of file.
-- Read lines of file content.
+- Read entries of file content.
-- Read setters (key-value-pair) of file content.
+- Read setters (key-value-pair) in file content.
 - Determine one key name of existing setter.
 - Append empty lines to file.
 - Append comment lines to file.
-- Append new or update exists setter lines to file.
+- Append new or update exists setter entry.
+- Update comment of the existing setter entry.
+- Update export status of the existing setter entry.
 - Delete existing setter line in file.
 - Backup and restore file.
 - Manage backup files.

 # Versions and compatibility
-Laravel Dotenv Editor is compatible with Laravel 5+ and above.
-Since the release of `1.2.0` onwards, this package only supports Laravel 5.8 and later.
-Previous versions of Laravel will no longer be supported.
+Laravel Dotenv Editor is compatible with Laravel 5.8 and later.

-# Note for the release `1.2.0` and later
+# Important note for the version `2.x`
-Starting with the release `1.2.0`, the .gitignore file in the folder containing the backup file will no longer be created automatically.
-Developers will have to create this file manually if deemed necessary.
+After the release of `1.2.1`, version 1.x will be discontinued in favor of a new version (version `2.x`) with some changes to be compatible with the parsing method of `vlucas/dotenv` package.
+Version `2.x` has changed quite a lot compared to the previous version.
+If you have used earlier versions of this package, please re-read the instructions carefully.

 # Documentation
 Look at one of the following topics to learn more about Laravel Dotenv Editor: